cypherghost0/tudi/FIREBASE_SETUP.md

 # Firebase Authentication Setup

-This guide will help you set up Firebase Authentication for the Loken application.
+This guide will help you set up Firebase Authentication for the Tudi Papeterie application.

 ## Prerequisites